applicvision/frontend-friends/docs/api/README.md

 #####  `pendingUpdate: Promise|null`

-If an updating is awaiting, `pendingUpdate` is a promise which resolves when the update is complete.
+If an update is awaiting, `pendingUpdate` is a promise which resolves when the update is complete.
 Otherwise it is `null`.

 ##### `protected get sharedState`